DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

 ## Use Chromium Device Emulation

-You can run test with Chromium's built-in [device emulator](https://developers.google.com/web/tools/chrome-devtools/device-mode/) in Google Chrome, Chromium and Chromium-based Microsoft Edge.
-To do this, use the `emulation` browser parameter.
+You can run tests with Chromium's built-in [device emulator](https://developers.google.com/web/tools/chrome-devtools/device-mode/) in Google Chrome, Chromium and Chromium-based Microsoft Edge.
+Use the `emulation` browser parameter.

 ### Emulate a Device